 f.
 Common sense

-Following the success of our previous Open Days, we are again offering university students the opportunity to learn more about Brick Court Chambers.
-We hope that the day will give those attending a short but real insight into life at the Bar.
+Following the success of our previous open days, we are again offering university students the opportunity to learn more about Brick Court Chambers as well as a real insight into life at the Bar.

-Brick Court is a leading set of London Chambers which specialises in commercial, European and public law.
-Members of Chambers have been involved in many leading cases in the last few years, such as Berezovsky v Abramovich, SAAMCO, Buncefield, FA Premier League Ltd & Others v QC Leisure & Others (Murphy), Bank Charges, Factortame, Jackson v Attorney General and Constantin Medien v Ecclestone & Others along with many others.
+Brick Court is a leading set of London chambers which specialises in commercial, European and public law.
+Members of chambers have been involved in many leading cases in the last few years, such as Berezovsky v Abramovich, SAAMCO, Lowick Rose LLP v Swynson Ltd, Sainsbury’s v Mastercard, Bank Charges, Jackson v Attorney General, Constantin Medien v Ecclestone & Others, Rainy Sky, R (on the application of Gina Miller and Dos Santos) v Secretary of State for Exiting the European Union, Tobacco litigation and Isle of Wight Council v Platt, along with many others.

-Unfortunately places are limited.
-If you are interested in attending, please send an email to Lyana Peniston (Mrs), Pupillage Manager, Brick Court Chambers, 7-8 Essex Street, London WC2R 3LD.
-Email: email@example.com.
+If you are interested in attending, please send an email to Mrs Lyana Peniston, Pupillage Manager, Brick Court Chambers, 7-8 Essex Street, London WC2R 3LD.
+Email: firstname.lastname@example.org.
 Please attach a CV when applying so that we may have some idea of your interests, the courses you are taking etc.

 Pupillage at Brick Court Chambers involves a fascinating range of work.
 I chose Brick Court because of its excellent reputation in my main areas of interest: public law, human rights and public international law.
 But I was also looking for the opportunity to expand my horizons and experience practice in other areas of law.
 Pupils sit with three different supervisors, roughly spanning all of Chambers’ practice areas.
 My first supervisor was Maya Lester, with whom I worked on a number of challenges to economic sanctions imposed by the EU, including against Zimbabwe and Iran.
 These raised interesting questions about fundamental rights within the European legal order.